mdancho84/mdancho84.github.io/_drafts/explore-simplified-exploratory-data-analysis-eda-in-r.md

 ![](/assets/explore_shiny_app.jpg)

-The report is great, but the next thing you're probably wondering is how the heck am I going to use this report.
+The shiny app is great, but the next thing you're probably wondering is how the heck am I going to use this report.

 **That's why I want to show you...**